jax-ml/jax/docs/new_docs/201/sharding.md

 f(x)
 ```

-It's a kind of dual to `auto_axes`, where you specify `in_shardings` rather
+It's a kind of dual to `auto_axes`, where you specify `in_sharding` rather
-than `out_shardings`.
+than `out_sharding`.

-### Concrete array shardings can mention `Auto` mesh axis
+### Concrete array shardings can mention `Auto` mesh axes

 The sharding of a concrete `jax.Array` can be queried via `x.sharding`.
 This can only be done at the top-level.
 You might expect the result to be the
 same as the sharding associated with the value’s type, `jax.typeof(x).sharding`.
 It might not be!
 The concrete array sharding, `x.sharding`, describes the
 sharding along both `Explicit` and `Auto` mesh axes.
 It’s the sharding that the
 compiler eventually chose.
-Whereas the type-specificed sharding,
+Whereas the type-specified sharding,
 `jax.typeof(x).sharding`, only describes the sharding along `Explicit` mesh axes.
 The `Auto` axes are deliberately hidden from the type because they’re the purview
 of the compiler.
-We can think of the concrete array sharding being consistent
+We can think of the concrete array sharding as being
-with, but more specific than, the type-specified sharding.
-For example:
+consistent with, but more specific than, the type-specified sharding.
+For
+example:

 ```{code-cell}
 jax.set_mesh(jax.make_mesh((4, 2), ('X', 'Y')))  # Explicit mode